 Thinking about volunteering?

-Most volunteers want to tutor a student one-to-one.
+Most volunteers want to tutor an adult learner one-to-one.
 Below you’ll find information about becoming a tutor and other volunteer opportunities we hope you’ll consider.
 When you are ready to schedule an orientation, please submit this form.

 Provide one-on-one basic reading and writing instructions to an adult eighteen years of age or older.
 Help student acquire basic skills and use them to meet self-identified goals.
 Approximately 8 hours of orientation and training is required.
 A minimum 1-year term of service is required.
 During the year, tutors are required to complete one in-service training, which usually requires 2-6 hours.

-Qualifications for tutors include good reading/writing skills, a desire to teach an adult, patience and perseverance to assist students in reaching personal reading goals, empathy and enthusiasm, and reliability to keep records and report to The Literacy Center in a timely manner.
+Qualifications for tutors include good reading/writing skills, a desire to teach an adult, patience and perseverance to assist learners in reaching personal reading goals, empathy and enthusiasm, and reliability to keep records and report to The Literacy Center in a timely manner.

 An evaluator interviews students, administers skills assessment tests, and prepares reports of results.
 Approximate time is 2 hours per student, on an as-needed basis, and according to your availability.
 Tutor training and evaluator training are required, and participation as a tutor is recommended.